fortunejs/fortune-postgres/README.md

 ## Internal Usage

-The database client is exposed as the `client` property on the adapter instance, so for example, `store.adapter.client` lets you use the Postgres driver directly.
+The database client pool is exposed as the `pool` property on the adapter instance, so for example, `store.adapter.pool` lets you use the Postgres driver directly.

+For more on the API of the `pool` object, refer to [the node-pg-pool documentation](https://github.com/brianc/node-pg-pool).

 ## License